-Please note from Monday 1st April 2019 the charge for prescription will now be £9 per item.
+Please note the charge for prescriptions is now be £9 per item.

 For online services access and registration please enquire at reception or click the link below to register.